VileSnack/sre/README.md

 ## History

-I started this project some years ago, after a couple decades of using the Persistence of Vision Ray Tracer (www.povray.org), which is a freeware 3d rendering application running on scripting files, and coming across a paper at graphics.pixar.com which described the REYES paradigm.
+I started this project some years ago, after a couple decades of using the Persistence of Vision Ray Tracer (www.povray.org), which is a freeware 3d rendering application running on scripting files, and coming across a paper at graphics.pixar.com which described the REYES method.
 I took some of the ideas from the REYES papers, some more ideas from POV-Ray, and came up with a rendering strategy of my own.

 ## Goals